williamokano/williamokano/README.md

 # William Okano
-Hi, my name is William and I'm a developer.
+Hi, my name is William and I'm a developer, at least I'm trying hard to become one.
 Nice to meet you.

 ## Hobbies
 Losing at FPS games.
 I'm so bad at it.
-Fun fact, I'm PHP certified and got my certification right after my last PHP job.
+Fun fact, I'm PHP certified and got my certification right after my last PHP job, so I never really kind of used it.

 ## Skills
-- PHP
+- PHP (kind of)
-- Java
+- Java (meh)
-- Kotlin
+- Kotlin (:notbad:)
-- Javascript
+- Javascript (👀)
 - Little bit CSS and HTML, but I'm more focused on backend development.

 ## Languages I Speak